-Chipola College's BS degree in Nursing is designed for individuals who have earned the AS degree in Nursing, are licensed Registered Nurses, and have completed all required prerequisite courses.
+Chipola College's BS degree in Nursing is designed for individuals who hold an AA degree and AS degree in Nursing from a regionally accredited institution and have completed all required prerequisite courses.

-Check the college website for more information.
+Check the college website at www.chipola.edu for more information.